By Jon Jirikovec, Cultivation Superintendent at Next Big Crop

 There are times of the year when infectious diseases can run rampant through the general population.
 If you’re not careful, your entire team could end up with an illness because when germ-sharing becomes the norm, you get in the trap of “if one person gets it, everyone gets it.”
 Of course this is avoidable.

-Hopefully the coronavirus situation teaches us lasting lessons in the value of containment.
+Hopefully, the coronavirus situation teaches us lasting lessons in the value of containment in cultivation facility maintenance.